roboscienceorg/book/source/Planning/Planning_Problems.rst

 Problems
 --------

 #.
-Write a Python program to implement the Wavefront algorithm.

-   #.
-Demonstrate on a map with multiple obstacles.

-   #.
-Compare to the :math:`A^*` approach in the previous exercise.

-#.
 Let the domain be the rectangle :math:`0\leq x \leq 15` and
    :math:`0 \leq y \leq 10`.
 Place the start position at (0,5).
 Place the end position at (15,5).
 Assume you have a disk centered at (6,4) with